-Hi, I’m Ruoxiang Chau.
-I believe that there is no greater gift you can give to yourself or the world than really, truly being yourself.
+Hi, I believe that there is room for everyone on this planet, as we were born with a unique story, talents and abilities to fulfil our life mission and there is no greater gift we can give to ourselves or the world than really, truly being ourselves.

 Sometimes, it means restructuring and launching several medical programmes within a remote hospital of South Sudan.
 Sometimes, it means organising fun events and competitions in Paris, to raise awareness on specialty coffee and how a good cup of coffee is the result of collective efforts of so many people all along the chain, from seed to cup.
 Other times, it means preparing conferences in Shanghai so people can share their ideas and innovations with the rest of the world.
 Lately, it means organising, fundraising and recruiting an international team of teachers and volunteers for a summer camp in rural China.